yegle/your-dns/README.md

 ```
     docker network create --subnet 172.30.0.0/16 infra_network
 ```
-2. Modify `.env` file.
+2. Rename `example.env` to `.env` and update the values in the file.
 See the comment in that file for instructions.
 3. `docker-compose up -d` and you are done :-)

 ## TODO